 Government loans for refunds to travellers

-Does your company owe refunds to travellers who have had their package trips cancelled or interrupted?
-During the period from 10 February to 1 March 2021, those selling package trips can apply for a government loan in order to pay refunds to your travellers.
+During the period from 10 February to 1 March 2021, those selling package trips had the opportunity to apply for a government loan in order to pay refunds to their travellers.

 Documents you must attach to your application